 What are the basic tax issues involved in private equity transactions?
+Give details regarding the tax status of a target, deductibility of interest based on the form of financing and tax issues related to executive compensation.
 Can share acquisitions be classified as asset acquisitions for tax purposes?

 Transfer of shares in a target company is the most widely used structure in private equity transactions in Sweden, as opposed to a transfer of the assets of the target company or companies.
-In such share transfers the seller divesting the shares may benefit from the participation exemption, making any capital gains on the divestment tax exempt.
+In such share transfers the seller divesting the shares may benefit from the participation exemption, making any capital gains on the divestment tax-exempt.
 This is the case if the seller is a qualifying entity such as:

-- a Swedish limited liability company (AB) or a Swedish economic association that is not an investment company; - a Swedish trust or a Swedish non-profit association which is subject to unlimited tax liability; - a Swedish savings bank; - a Swedish mutual insurance company; or - a foreign company resident within the European Economic Area (EEA) that is the equivalent of a legal entity mentioned under the four categories above and is subject to corporate income tax in Sweden.
+- a Swedish limited liability company (AB) or a Swedish economic association that is not an investment company; - a Swedish trust or a Swedish non-profit association that is subject to unlimited tax liability; - a Swedish savings bank; - a Swedish mutual insurance company; or - a foreign company resident within the European Economic Area (EEA) that is the equivalent of a legal entity mentioned under the four categories above and is subject to corporate income tax in Sweden.

-Further, although not expressly listed above, the societas europaea (SE) is also considered as a qualifying legal entity, due to a general provision in the Income Tax Act stipulating that an SE is treated as a Swedish limited liability company.
+Further, although not expressly listed above, a societas europaea (SE) is also considered as a qualifying legal entity due to a general provision in the Income Tax Act stipulating that an SE is treated as a Swedish limited liability company.

 As an alternative, shareholders who do not qualify for the participation exemption can obtain a tax deferral (this refers to individuals (eg, management owners) and to interests that are less than 10 per cent in a listed company).
 The Swedish participation exemption is applicable for 'business-related shares'.
 A share in an unlisted company is always regarded as a business-related share, irrespective of the size of the holding and the length of the holding period.
 By contrast, a share in a listed company is regarded as a business-related share only if the holding represents at least 10 per cent of the voting rights or if the holding is otherwise deemed necessary for the business conducted by the owner or any of its affiliates.
-Also, the holding in listed companies must fulfil two additional conditions:

-- the shares must have been held for a period of one year; and - the shares must have been regarded as business-related shares during this period (chapter 24, article 20 IL).
+Also, the holding in listed companies must fulfil two additional conditions: the shares must have been held for a period of one year, and the shares must have been regarded as business-related shares during this period.

-As a result of the introduction of the participation exemption regime, capital losses realised on business-related shares are not tax-deductible.
+As a result of the introduction of the participation exemption regime, capital losses realised on business-related shares are not taxdeductible.
 For other shares, to which the participation exemption does not apply, a tax deduction is available within certain limits.